 Is not this 'upward call' and releasing of potential the true essence of b'racha?
 Let's let Scripture decide.
 The first usage of the word barak [the verb root of b'racha] is found in the Creation account.
 On the fifth day of Creation the Holy One spoke the living creatures of the waters and of the canopy of the heavens into existence.
+Then the Holy One did something He had not done before.
+Previously, after speaking things [first the Light, then the firmaments, then the trees, vines, bushes, shrubs, and plants, and then the sun, moon, stars, planets, and galaxies] into existence He just declared them to be tov - 'good' [the meaning of this word is, of course, a study for another day], and moved on.
+Now, with the creation of the first living creatures - the first

-2 The word our English Bibles translate as 'blessings' is the Hebrew word b'rachot [beit, resh, chet, vav, tav].
+&lt;sup>2 The word our English Bibles translate as 'blessings' is the Hebrew word b'rachot [beit, resh, chet, vav, tav].
 This word is the plural form of Strong's Hebrew word #1293, b'racha, pronounced ber-aw-khaw'.
 The first usage of this word in Torah is in Genesis 12:2, where the Holy One promises to make Avram and his seed a b'racha [blessing].
 The verb root [shoresh] of b'rachot is barak [beit, resh, kaf sofit], Strong's Hebrew word #1288, pronounced baw-rakh'.
 The first instance of usage of this verb root is in Genesis 1:22.